 Grifton Shad Festival returns for 50th year

 GRIFTON, N.C.
-(WITN) - The town of Grifton is getting ready for its annual Shad Festival.
+(WITN) - The annual Grifton Shad Festival is officially underway.
 This is the town’s 50th festival after missing the last two years due to the COVID-19 pandemic.

 The Grifton Shad Festival is one of the most time-honored and longest-running festivals in all of North Carolina.
 It is the oldest festival in Pitt County and the second oldest in Eastern Carolina.

-The festival kicks off Thursday, April 28, and runs through Saturday.
+The festival runs through Saturday.
 There will be live entertainment, food, vendors, and a petting zoo with pony rides.

 Click here for the full schedule of events.